EmbySupport/Emby.WMC.UI/README.md

 ### Portable Installs

 These are useful to test or compare specific versions or in case of issues with ClickOnce installation.

-These can be found in the **Releases** section: https://github.com/EmbySupport/Emby.WMC.UI/releases
+They can be found in the **Releases** section: https://github.com/EmbySupport/Emby.WMC.UI/releases

 Just unzip and run.